f5devcentral/access-labs/class3/module4/lab01.rst

 #.
 Click **Send**

-   .. note:: If you receive a 403 response status code, repeat steps 10-13 to request a new token.
+   .. note:: If you receive a 403 response status code, request a new token.
 You can change the name of the token request prior to sending by setting the Token Name.
 You can delete expired tokens by clicking the Available Tokens dropdown, clicking Manage Tokens, and then clicking the trashcan next to the Token.

 #.
 You receive a **2O0 OK** response status code.
 The request successfully passed through the API Gateway, but the server failed to process the request.